JTCyberTech/Cybersecurity-Home-Labs/Study Guides /Azure/AZ-900/cram 765 side notes.md

 - Can be enabled in ARM virtual network.
 - Cannot invite guest user to use.
 - Cannot be pause once deployed; have to delete it to stop.
-- Includes High availability options; have have 2 doamin controllers.
+- Includes High availability options; have have 2 domain controllers.

 #